-The Academic Grievance Tribunal will hear the following types of cases: 1) cases of students appealing the penalty in a case of academic dishonesty and 2) cases of students appealing the guilty finding and the penalty in a case of academic dishonesty.
-At the conclusion of the hearing, the AGT has the responsibility for finding the student guilty or not guilty and reviewing, and at the option of the AGT chair revising, the penalty.
-The AGT chair in consultation with the other faculty members on the Tribunal has the responsibility for reviewing the penalties imposed in cases of academic dishonesty and making emendations as appropriate.
+The Academic Grievance Tribunal will hear the following types of cases: 1) cases of students not responding to charges of academic dishonesty 2) cases of students appealing the penalty in a case of academic dishonesty 3) cases of students appealing the guilty finding and the penalty in a case of academic dishonesty.
+At the conclusion of the hearing, the AGT has the responsibility for finding guilty or not guilty and reviewing the penalty.
+The AGT chair in consultation with the other faculty members on the

+Tribunal has the responsibility for reviewing the penalties imposed in cases of academic dishonesty and making emendations as appropriate.
 It is the responsibility of the AGT chair to amend the procedure in exceptional circumstances.